MehulGarg22/Star-Troopers/README.md

 ## Programming Language

-Programming Language used here is Javascript, Reactjs, HTML CSS is used to Style.
+Programming Language used here is Javascript, Reactjs, HTML.
+CSS is used to Style.

 ## Maintainer.